volod-one/github-user-search-app/README.md

 If user was not found my error text should appear and then after 4 seconds disappear.
 For now this state is local.

+### 6. Making User content.

+Make elements for User is not difficult, everything is separated in different files..
+The only thing which made me a bit struggle is content's layout for different screens.
+I was trying use float on image, but seems like it is impossible to use it if sibling inside grid or flex container.
+So I decided to use grid for whole content inside my card.
+Little bit magic with adjustments and everything was done.
+With almost no pain.